zeiss-digital-innovation/jee-mongodb-showcase/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](#license)
 [![Project status](https://img.shields.io/badge/status-demo-orange.svg)](#)

 This repository is a demo application used for an internal campus showing the usage of MongoDBs geospatial index capabilities.
-The database stores points of interest (POI) that are shown on a map on an Angular website.
-The website itself calls a backend service that connects to the MongoDB database.
-To show different ways of working with MongoDB, backends with different technologies are included in the repo.
+The database stores points of interest (POI) that are shown on a map on frontend websites.
+The websites call backend services that connect to the MongoDB database.
+To show different ways of working with MongoDB, both multiple backend technologies (.NET Core, JEE/Jakarta) and frontend technologies (Angular, ASP.NET Core MVC) are included in the repo.

 ## Table of Contents
 - [Quickstart](#quickstart)